ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 finished.
 The id should be the same as the id returned by the ``plat_ic_acknowledge_interrupt()`` API.

-ARM standard platforms write the id to the *End of Interrupt Register* (``GICC_EOIR``) in case of GICv2, and to ``ICC_EOIR0_EL1`` or ``ICC_EOIR1_EL1`` system register in case of GICv3 depending on where the API is invoked from, EL3 or S-EL1.
+Arm standard platforms write the id to the *End of Interrupt Register* (``GICC_EOIR``) in case of GICv2, and to ``ICC_EOIR0_EL1`` or ``ICC_EOIR1_EL1`` system register in case of GICv3 depending on where the API is invoked from, EL3 or S-EL1.
 This deactivates the corresponding interrupt in the interrupt